swcarpentry/managing-research-software-projects/_episodes/04-license.md

 help you find a common license that suits your needs.
 Important considerations include:

-* Whether you want to address patent rights.
+*   whether you want to address patent rights,
-* Whether you require people distributing derivative works to also distribute their source code.
+*   whether you require people distributing derivative works to also distribute their source code,
-* Whether the content you are licensing is source code.
+*   whether the content you are licensing is source code, and
-* Whether you want to license the code at all.
+*   whether you want to license the code at all.

 Choosing a licence that is in common use makes life easier for contributors and users, because they are more likely to already be